Foxinatel/COMS20012-Notes/csb.typ

 #show: rest => columns(2, rest)

-== The CIA Triad
+== The CIA Triad:
 #definitions(
-  [Confidentiality], [Information cannot be viewed by unintended recipients], [Integrity], [Information cannot be modified or tampered with], [Availability], [Authorized users won't be denied service] )
+  [Confidentiality], [Assures that information cannot be viewed by unintended recipients], [Integrity], [Assures that information is free from deliberate or inadvertent unauthorized manipulation], [Availability], [Assures that systems work promptly and authorized users won't be denied service] )

+== OSI Security Architecture Definitions:

+#definitions(
+  [Security Attack], [Any action that compromises the security of information owned by an organization], [Security mechanism], [A process (or a device) that is designed to detect, prevent, or recover from a security attack], [Security service], [A service that is intended to enhances the security of data processing systems, making use of one or more security mechanisms]
+)

-== The AAA Triad
+== The AAA Triad:
 / Authentication: Who are you?
-- Something you are (Biometrics and behaviours)
+- Knowledge factor: Something you know (Passwords)
-- Something you have (Keys)
+- Possession factor: Something you have (Keys)
-- Something you know (Passwords)
+- Inherence factor: Something you are (Biometrics and behaviours)

 / Authorisation: What can you do?
 - Users should not have access to private information that isn't relevant to them

 / Accountability: Who did what?
-- Ensure any action done by any user is logged and traceable
+- Ensure any action done by any user is _logged_ and _traceable_

-== Types of attack
+== Types of Attacks:
-=== Passive Attacks
+== Passive Attacks
 Gathering data via monitoring transmissions
-- Release of message contents
-- Traffic analysis
+#definitions(
+  [Eavesdropping],[Act of secretly listening to the private communications of others without their consent.], [Traffic analysis],[Process of intercepting and examining messages in order to deduce information from patterns] )

-=== Active Attacks
+== Active Attacks
 Involves some modification of an existing data stream or creation of a new fake stream

+#colbreak()

+*Active attacks*

 #definitions(
-  [Masquerade],[Pretending to be someone else], [Replay],[Caputing a legitimate transmission and copying it], [Modification],[Altering a legitimate stream], [Denial of Serice],[Inhibiting ability to communicate] )
+  [Masquerade],[Pretending to be someone else], [Replay],[The caputure and retransmission of a message (whilst supressing the original message)], [Modification],[When a legitimate stream is altered, delayed or reordered], [Denial of Serice],[An attack that inhibits legitimate users from accessing a computer or network.]
+)

-== Threats
+== Threats:
-=== Threats to Confidentiality:
+=== Threats to Confidentiality
-- Snooping
+- Eavesdropping
 - Traffic Analysis

-=== Threats to Integrity:
+=== Threats to Integrity
 - Modification
 - Masquerading
 - Replaying
-- Repudiation
+- Repudiation: An attack in which you cannot prove that a transaction took place between two entities.

-=== Threats to Availability:
+=== Threats to Availability
 - Denial of Service

-#colbreak()

 == Nonrepudiation:
 - Prevents either sender or reciever from denying a transmitted message
-- Reciever can verify the sender of a message
+- receiver can verify the sender of a message
 - Sender can verify the reciever of a message

+== Hash Functions Requirements:
+- _h(m)_ can be applied to any size _m_
+- _h(m)_ produces a fixed length output
+- It is computationally infeasible:
+  + *Preimage resistant:* To find _m_ given _h(m)_
+  + *Weak collision resistant:* To find another message m' such that h(m)=h(m') and m\u{2260}m'
+  + *Strong collison resistant:* To find two messages m\u{2260}m' such that h(m)=hash(m')

 == Message Authentication Code (MAC):
-- Takes a secret key and a data block as input
++ Takes a secret key (_k_) and a data block (_m_) as input
-- Produces a hash value (MAC) with is associated with the message
++ It then produces a hash value (MAC), by running _m_ through a hash function (_h(m)_) and ciphering the output from _h(m)_ using the secret key (_k_)
-- If the integrity of the message needs to be checked, it can be re-hashed with the MAC function and compared with the attached MAC
++ If the integrity of the message needs to be checked, the MAC function can be applied to the message and the result compared with the associated MAC value

+#colbreak()
+*MAC Continued:*

-An attacker who alters the message won't know the secret key used in the MAC function, and therefore cannot spoof a valid message
+An attacker who alters the message won't know the secret key used in the MAC function, and therefore cannot alter a valid message.

+== Cryptographic Algorithms:
+#definitions(
+  [Keyless],[Cryptographic hash function, Pseudo-random number generator], [Single-Key],[Block/Stream cipher symmetric encryption, MAC], [Two-Key],[Asymmetric encryption, Digital signature, Key exchange, User authentication] )

 == Security definitions
-=== Unconditionally secure:
-Encryption is secure because not enough information is given to decrypt it (e.g. Vernam/Lorenz)
+*Unconditionally secure:* Encryption is secure because not enough information is given to decrypt it (e.g. Vernam/Lorenz)

-=== Computationally secure:
+*Computationally secure:*
 - The cost of breaking the cipher exceeds the value of the encrypted information
 - The time required to break the cipher exceeds the useful lifetime of the information

+*Block Cipher*:
+- A symmetric key cipher which encrypts a fixed-length group of (typically 64/128) bits called blocks to ciphertext.
+The (deterministic) encryption algorithm takes in a key as input and uses it to produce ciphertext on the coresponding block.

+*Stream Cipher*:
+- A symmetric key cipher where plaintext is encrypted one byte at at a time using a bit stream generation algorithm, which takes in a key as input, to produce a ciphertext stream.

-== History
+== History / Case Studies:
-=== Data Encryption Standard:
+=== Data Encryption Standard (DES)
 - Issued in 1977 by the National Bureau of Standards (now NIST)
 - Most widely used encryption scheme until AES in 2001
 - Algorithm itself referred to as Data Encryption Algorithm (DEA)
 - Encrypts 64-bit blocks with a 56-bit key (symmetric)
+- The algorithm transforms 64-bit input in a series of steps into a 64-bit output

-=== Morris Worm:
+=== 1988 Morris Worm (Worm):
 - The first computer worm
 - Before any real information/network security existed
 - Duplicated itself 14% of the time even if the computer was already infected
 - Result similar to that of a fork bomb

+*Fork bomb:* A denial-of-service attack wherein a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.

-=== The brain:
+=== 1986 The Brain (Virus):
 - The first computer virus
 - No serious malicious intent
-- Overwrote first sector of boot sector with message
-- "Beware of this virus...
+- Overwrote first sector of boot sector with message: "Beware of this virus...
 Contact us for vaccination..."

-#colbreak()
+=== 2018 SamSam ransomware attack (DNS):
+- Hackers targeted several US healthcare organizations, using DNS hijacking to redirect traffic from legitimate websites to malicious domains that delivered ransomware payloads.

+=== 2019 Cloudflare DNS hijacking (DNS):
+- Hackers used a vulnerability in Cloudflare’s DNS infrastructure to redirect traffic from several websites, including coinbase.com, to a malicious domain that delivered a cryptocurrency mining payload.

+=== 2017 Exim vulnerability exploit (DNS):
+- Hackers exploited a vulnerability in the Exim mail server software to gain control over the DNS records of several hosting providers, allowing them to redirect traffic from legitimate websites to malicious domains.

+=== 2022 Google armor attack (DDOS):
+- Google stifled what would have been the largest DDoS attack in the world
+- The attack peaked at 46 million requests per second (Total daily requests to Wikipedia in 10 seconds)
+- The attack lasted about 30 minutes and consisted of more than 5,000 devices from 132 countries.
+//- Cloud Armor Adaptive Protection was able to detect and analyze the traffic early in the attack lifecycle.

+=== 2020 AWS attack (DDOS):
+- The attack saw as many as 2.3 terabits per second (Tbps) coming into its servers.
+- The hackers hijacked user directories on Connection-less Lightweight Directory Access Protocol (CLDAP) servers to flood the AWS servers with massive amounts of information.
+//- Amazon was able to mitigate the attack before it became a security risk for its users.

+=== 2018 GitHub attack (DDOS):
+- Hackers used a caching system known as _Memcached_ to manually send 1.3 Tbps of information to the GitHub servers
+- The Memcached servers made it so the hackers could amplify their attack by 50,000 times.
+//- The attack lasted only about 20 minutes because GitHub has strong DDoS protection protocols in place.

+=== 2016 Dyn attack (DDOS):
+- The Marai botnet used an Internet of Things (IoT) army, comprised of almost much every IoT device (i.e., Smart TVs, Printers, Cameras etc.) to overload the Dyn servers.
+//-Like most DDoS attacks on large companies, Dyn resolved the attack within a day.

+=== 2013 Spamhaus Attack (DDOS):
+- Spamhaus, as an anti-spam organization, is regularly attacked and had DDoS protection services already in place
+- Howeverm, this attack estimated at 300 gigabits of traffic per second — was large enough to knock its website and part of its email services offline.

+=== 2000 Mafiaboy attacks (DDOS):
+- Multiple attacks that took down the websites of companies like Dell, E-Trade, eBay, and Yahoo
+- Mafiaboy built a network of bots by compromising university computer networks and using them for DDoS attacks
+- The effects of Mafiaboy’s attacks reached as far as the stock market and led to the creation of current cybercrime laws.

 == Networking

-=== Network structure:
+*Network Security:* This term refers to protection of networks and their service from unauthorized modification, destruction, or disclosure, and provision of assurance that the network performs its critical functions correctly and there are no harmful side effects

+=== Data routing in a network:
 #definitions(
-  [Circuit switching],[Dedicated circuit per call used by all data], [Packet switching],[Data sent in discrete packets, each with a path] )
+  [Circuit switching],[Establishes a dedicated communication path between the sender and the receiver], [Packet switching],[Transfer of small pieces of data (packets) across various networks] )

-=== Multiplexing:
+=== Multiplexing: Allocating fractions of bandwidth Mostly for Circuit Switching
 #definitions(
   [FDM],[Each user gets a fixed channel to communicate on], [TDM],[Each user gets allotted time slots during which they can communicate] )

+=== Attack on each layer:
+#definitions(
+  [Layer],[Attack],
+  [Application],[Repudiation, Data Corruption, Spyware], [Transport],[Session hijacking, SYN Flooding, SEQ number prediction, Smurf attacks, Routing attacks], [Network],[IP smurfing, Address spoofing, Resource Consumption], [Data Link],[MAC/ARP sniping, Address spoofing, Traffic analysis], [Physical],[Jamming, Interception, Eavesdropping], [Multi-layer],[DOS, Impersonation, Replay, Man-In-The-Middle, Data alteration] )

 === OSI model:
 #table(columns: (auto, auto, 1fr),
-  [*Protocol #linebreak() Data Unit*],[*Layer*],[*Responsibility*], [Data],[Application],[Network Process to Application], [Data],[Presentation],[ Data representation and encryption], [Data],[Session],[Inter-host communication], [Segments],[Transport],[End-to-End connections and Reliability], [Packets],[Network],[Path Determination and IP (Logical addressing)], [Frames],[Data Link],[MAC and LLC (Physical addressing)], [Bits],[Physical],[Media, Signal and Binary Transmission] )
+  [*Protocol #linebreak() Data Unit*],[*Layer*],[*Responsibility*], [Data],[Application],[Where applications can access network services], [Data],[Presentation],[Data representation and encryption], [Data],[Session],[Inter-host communication], [Segments],[Transport],[End-to-End connections and reliability], [Packets],[Network],[Path determination and routing between networks using IP (Logical addressing)], [Frames],[Data Link],[Data transfer within the same network, MAC and LLC (Physical addressing)], [Bits],[Physical],[Data / Signal Transmission]
+)

+=== Packets
+- Packets are data units within the network layer created by software
+- Each packet contains logical addressing information such as IP addresses, the transport protocol used as well as data (encapsulated from higher layer protocols)
+- Internet Protocol (IP) is often described as transmitting packets

-=== Frame
+=== Frames
 - A chunk of data created by network communication hardware such as Network Interface Cards and router interfaces
+- A unit of data used in the data link layer.
+- A frame contains more information about the transmitted message than a packet.
-- Frames contain frame delimiters, hardware addresses, and data encapsulated from higher layer protocols
+- Frames contain frame delimiters, hardware (MAC) addresses as well as all the aforementioned data stored in a packet.

-=== Packets
-- Typically used to refer to chunks of data created by software
-- Internet Protocol is often described as transmitting packets
-- Packets contain logical addressing information such as IP addresses and data encapsulated from higher layer protocols

-#colbreak()

 == Protocols
 === Application:
-- Post-Office Protocol (POP3)
+- Post-Office Protocol (POP3) [port 110]
-- Simple Mail Transfer Protocol (SMTP)
+- Simple Mail Transfer Protocol (SMTP) [port 587]
-- Domain Network System (DNS)
+- Domain Network System (DNS) [port 53]
-- File Transfer Protocol (FTP)
+- File Transfer Protocol (FTP) [port 21]
+- HTTP / HTTPS [port 80 / 443]
-- Telnet
+- Telnet [port 23]
+- Secure Shell (SSH) [port 22]

 === Presentation:
-- Telnet (In slides but Google doesn't agree???)
 - Network Data Representation (NDR)
 - Lightweight Presentation Protocol (LPP)

 === Session:
-- NetBIOS
+- NetBIOS [port 137]

 === Transport:
 - Transmission Control Protocol (TCP)